 Deutsch: Backen / Español: Hornear / Português: Assar / Français: Cuisson / Italiano: Cottura al forno

 Baking in the fitness context refers to the preparation of healthy, baked goods or meals that align with nutritional goals for maintaining or improving physical health.
-It emphasizes using nutrient-dense ingredients and methods that support a balanced diet and fitness lifestyle, such as creating high-protein snacks, low-sugar treats, or meals rich in complex carbohydrates and healthy fats.
+It emphasizes using Nutrient-dense ingredients and methods that support a balanced diet and fitness lifestyle, such as creating high-protein snacks, low-sugar treats, or meals rich in complex carbohydrates and healthy fats.

 Description

 Baking is a popular method of preparing food that can be tailored to fit fitness-focused dietary needs.
 Unlike frying, baking uses dry heat and typically requires less oil or fat, making it a healthier cooking option.
-For those involved in fitness, baking can be adapted to create recipes that support muscle recovery, energy replenishment, and overall health.
+For those involved in fitness, baking can be adapted to create recipes that support Muscle Recovery, energy replenishment, and overall health.

 Key aspects of fitness-related baking include: